bulib/primo-explore-bu/packages/unpaywall/README.md

 Wherever a `<prm-search-result-availability-after>` tag appears (/primo-explore/search, /primo-explore/fulldisplay), we...
 1. look in its parentController (`prmSearchResultAvailability`) for the item info contained in it's `result` variable
 2. if there's a doi (`doi`) in there and it's not already marked as open access (`oa`) use it to make a call to the afore-mentioned unpaywall api.
 3. if that call ends up being successful, look for an open access download link (`successResponse.data.best_oa_location`)
 4. if it has that, grab the url for it and place it right beneath the other "Online Access Available" link.

 ### Usage

+_note: it appears the package only works if you're using the `--browserify` option using `main.js` instead of `custom.module.js`._

 #### Adding the Package to your view in `primo-explore`